 Photo by: Flickr/bumeister1

-Visitors come to Acadia National Park to hike it granite peaks, bike its historic carriage roads, and play in the sand on one of its two ocean beaches.
+Visitors come to Acadia National Park to hike its granite peaks, bike its historic carriage roads, and play in the sand on one of its two ocean beaches.
 From late spring to fall, kids can earn a certificate and an embroidered badge by taking part in the Junior Ranger Program.
 Junior Ranger candidates just need to complete a set list of activities in order to take the pledge.
-Other kid-friendly fun includes ranger narrated boat cruises where families can touch real sea life brought up from the ocean floor, searching for seals, porpoises, and birds, and exploring island life and maritime history.
+Other kid-friendly fun includes ranger-narrated boat cruises where families can touch real sea life brought up from the ocean floor, searching for seals, porpoises, and birds, and exploring island life and maritime history.
 Acadia also has a nature center with hands-on exhibits where visitors learn more about how the park manages its plants and animals.

 Find a place to set up camp in or around Acadia National Park.

 Featured photo by: Shutterstock